 Using Development Data for Performance Management

-We most commonly see the desire to take advantage of feedback that has been collected for development to also be used for performance management.
-When this occurs, we generally offer some variation of the following suggestions for our clients to consider.
+We most commonly see the desire to use feedback that has been collected for development for performance management as well.
+When this occurs, we often offer some of the following suggestions for our clients to consider.

 - What is the primary objective of this initiative?
 Keep that in mind.

 - What message do you want to send to your employees?
 This relates to the point about knowing your primary objective with the effort.
-In particular, you do not want to communicate that something is a development initiative and later use the data for performance management.
-That will seriously damage the trust your employees have in the organization.
+You do not want to convey that something is a development initiative and later use the data for performance management.
+That will damage the trust your employees have in the company.

-Ultimately, if a debate regarding development vs. performance management arises, it is important to keep your primary objective in mind.
+In the end, if a debate regarding development vs. performance management arises, it is important to keep your primary objective in mind.
 Remember that development tends to look forward and performance tends to look back.
 They can both serve a valuable purpose, but you don’t want to conflate them.
 Keeping your primary objective in mind will go a long way in guiding your decision and whether there is room to allow the impacts of a performance initiative for the sake of collecting the desired data.
-If you’re like most of our clients, you will decide that you want to keep things clean, communicating and operating on the initiative in one way or the other and not trying to do both at once.